-Consultation responses have been received from SBC Roads, Scottish Power, National Grid (formerly Transco), SEPA, Scottish Water and Scottish Natural Heritage.
+Consultation responses have been received from Scottish Power, National Grid (formerly Transco), SEPA, Scottish Water and Scottish Natural Heritage.
 Critical issues are summarised below.
 Certain constraints will require to be addressed through appropriate developer contributions, as indicated:

-- Affordable housing: This will require to be provided under the provisions of Policy H1 and the Supplementary Planning Guidance on Affordable Housing (see Affordable Housing below). - Education: The position at Eyemouth High School is such that the Council will be seeking a contribution from each development in the catchment area (see Developer Contributions below).
-There are no constraints regarding primary school education at Coldingham. - Open space, landscaping and play facilities: these must be provided together with proposals for long term maintenance (see Developer Contributions below). - Electricity an 11kv Scottish Power cable crosses the site. - Gas there are no National Gas mains in the area. - Access and transport see separate section below. - Water and drainage see separate section below.
+- Affordable housing: This will require to be provided under the provisions of Policy H1 and the Supplementary Planning Guidance on Affordable Housing (see Affordable Housing below). - Education: Galashiels Secondary School will face severe capacity issues from 2013 onwards.
+Two primary schools now have severe capacity issues and four primary schools have no or inadequate playing field capacity; two new primary schools are required (see Developer Contributions below). - Open space, landscaping and play facilities: these must be provided together with proposals for long term maintenance (see Developer Contributions below). - Gas a National Grid gas main is available nearby. - Access and transport see separate section below. - Water and drainage see separate section below.